-- unique account for each recipient and will notify each recipient that it may withdraw the funds from its respective account - Repledge will associate individual contributors with the transmitted amounts - 4 based on the percentage of candidate pledges that go unmatched.
-For example, if 10 - 5 members each pledge \$100 to Candidate X (for a total of \$1000), and 20 members each - 6 pledge \$20 to Candidate Y (for a total of \$400), then 60% (\$600 out of \$1000) of the - 7 pledges to Candidate X will have gone unmatched.
-Thus, 60% of each individual's - 8 pledge to Candidate X (net of fees) will be contributed to Candidate X, and the remaining - 9 40% of each pledge to Candidate X and 100% of the pledges to candidate Y will be - donated to the members' designated charities. - 11 Aside from agreements that might be necessary to effectuate the transfer of funds - 12 after fund drives, Repledge will not enter any contractual relationships with recipient - political committees.
-The funds transferred as contributions or charitable donations will - 14 not be deposited in, or pass through, accounts established or maintained by Repledge. - Repledge will disclose to its participating members and to the recipients of pledged funds - all transaction and processing fees and the amounts distributed to the respective charities - 17 and political committees. - 18 Repledge states that it will deduct a commercially reasonable percentage-based - 19 transaction fee from each pledge.
-The fee will be set at a percentage to cover operating - 20 costs and generate a reasonable profit.
-Repledge currently estimates the fee at one - 21 percent each pledge. - Repledge states that it will inform its members about the contribution limits - established by the Act and will not allow members to pledge funds in excess of those
+Repledge will associate individual contributors with the transmitted amounts based on the percentage of candidate pledges that go unmatched.
+For example, if 10 members each pledge \$100 to Candidate X (for a total of \$1000), and 20 members each pledge \$20 to Candidate Y (for a total of \$400), then 60% (\$600 out of \$1000) of the pledges to Candidate X will have gone unmatched.
+Thus, 60% of each individual's pledge to Candidate X (net of fees) will be contributed to Candidate X, and the remaining 40% of each pledge to Candidate X - and 100% of the pledges to candidate Y - will be donated to the members' designated charities.

+Aside from agreements that might be necessary to effectuate the transfer of funds after fund drives, Repledge will not enter any contractual relationships with recipient political committees.
+The funds transferred as contributions or charitable donations will not be deposited in, or pass through, accounts established or maintained by Repledge.
+Repledge will disclose to its participating members and to the recipients of pledged funds all transaction and processing fees and the amounts distributed to the respective charities and political committees.

+Repledge states that it will deduct a commercially reasonable percentage-based transaction fee from each pledge.
+The fee will be set at a percentage to cover operating costs and generate a reasonable profit.
+Repledge currently estimates the fee at one percent each pledge.

-- 1 limits.
-Repledge will also require each member to confirm before pledging funds that he - 2 or she may lawfully make a contribution.
-Finally, Repledge will require each member to - 3 provide the member's name, mailing address, name of employer, and occupation, and - 4 Repledge will provide this information to recipients of contributions.3
+Repledge states that it will inform its members about the contribution limits established by the Act and will not allow members to pledge funds in excess of those limits.
+Repledge will also require each member to confirm before pledging funds that he or she may lawfully make a contribution.2 Finally, Repledge will require each member to provide the member's name, mailing address, name of employer, and occupation, and Repledge will provide this information to recipients of contributions.3

-5 Questions Presented
+Questions Presented

-- 6 1.
-Would a monetary pledge from a member to a federal political committee and - 7 charity, which pledge is pre-approved by a third-party payment processor, charged to a - 8 member's credit card, and which eventually results in a contribution to a federal - 9 committee or a donation to charity (depending on whether the pledge is matched by a - supporter of an opposing candidate or party), constitute a "contribution" under - 52 U.S.C. § 30101(8), subject to the 10-day forwarding requirement established by - 12 11 C.F.R. § 102.8(a) at the time the pledge is made?
+- 1. Would a monetary pledge from a member to a federal political committee and charity, which pledge is pre-approved by a third-party payment processor, charged to a member's credit card, and which eventually results in a contribution to a federal committee or a donation to charity (depending on whether the pledge is matched by a supporter of an opposing candidate or party), constitute a "contribution" under 52 U.S.C. § 30101(8), subject to the 10-day forwarding requirement established by 11 C.F.R. § 102.8(a) at the time the pledge is made? - 2.
+Would Repledge's processing and forwarding of members' contributions to federal committees result in impermissible corporate contributions from Repledge to those committees under 52 U.S.C. § 30118?